 When it comes to paid products, iOS users are more prone to purchase the apps, while Android users tend to download them for free.
 That explains why the majority of Google-supported applications generate revenue from in-app ads.

 Another way to monetize your mobile solution is to enable in-app purchases.
-This model works well for both iOS and Android apps, generating 48.2% of all mobile app earnings.
+This model works well for both OS, generating 48.2% of all mobile app earnings.
 However, there is a difference in the average purchase price per user for each OS.
 For Android, this is $0.47, and for iPhone owners – $1.

-This is one of the reasons why the App Store has a higher income than Google Play due to the statistics of global customer spending.
+This is one of the reasons why the App Store has a higher income than Google Play according to the statistics of global customer spending.

 5. App Development Process